jackw01/smallXY/README.md

 ## Design Files

-**Disclaimer:** I cannot guarantee the correctness or completeness of anything in these design files and I am not planning to provide assembly instructions.
-These files are provided for inspiration and reference purposes only.
+**Disclaimer:** I cannot guarantee the correctness or completeness of these design files and I am not planning to provide assembly instructions.
+Don't try to build this unless you know what you're doing.

 A STEP file of the CAD model, the BOM, and the Marlin configuration files can be downloaded from this GithHub repository.
-The latest version of the Solidworks 2020 CAD source files can be downloaded [here](https://workbench.grabcad.com/workbench/projects/gcE4_nd5ZVmsx_kgBHyB1wqYj7J80Bo0aavsQ_ukKZb6I6#/space/gccWt96S3aIfpnmZw99CCyJWk9YLHOaTK3aYx5E1uazplE).
+The latest version of the Solidworks 2020 CAD source files and STL files for 3D printable parts can be downloaded [here](https://workbench.grabcad.com/workbench/projects/gcE4_nd5ZVmsx_kgBHyB1wqYj7J80Bo0aavsQ_ukKZb6I6#/space/gccWt96S3aIfpnmZw99CCyJWk9YLHOaTK3aYx5E1uazplE).

 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).